-The Medical Staff has delegated to the Medical Executive Committee certain authorities as described in Sections 11.3, 14.1, and other sections in these Bylaws including the ability to recommend to the Medical Staff changes to the Bylaws and formulate and approve Medical Staff rules and regulations and policies in accordance with the procedures described in these Bylaws.
+The Medical Staff has delegated to the Medical Executive Committee certain authorities as described in Sections 12.3, 15.1, and other sections in these Bylaws including the ability to recommend to the Medical Staff changes to the Bylaws and formulate and approve Medical Staff rules and regulations and policies in accordance with the procedures described in these Bylaws.
 The Medical Staff reserves the right to override or modify any recommendation or decision made by the Medical Executive Committee related to Medical Staff Bylaws, rules and regulations, and policies and propose additions or modifications to these documents directly to the Board of Trustees.
-The process for Medical Staff amendment of Bylaws is described in Section 15.1 and recommendations regarding amendments to the Bylaws may be made by the Medical Staff directly to the Board of Trustees with or without the prior recommendation of the Medical Executive Committee in accordance with Section 15.1.
-Although the Medical Staff has delegated to the Medical Executive Committee the ability to recommend changes to the Rules or polices, adoption or amendment of Medical Staff rules and regulations and/or policies by the voting Medical Staff Members can occur following the same process as described in Section 15.1 and recommendations regarding modification of these documents may be made directly to the Board of Trustees with or without the prior recommendation of the Medical Executive Committee.
-Other delegated duties authorities of the Medical Executive Committee may be recalled by voting Medical Staff Members as described in Section 11.3-5.
+The process for Medical Staff amendment of Bylaws is described in Section 16.1 and recommendations regarding amendments to the Bylaws may be made by the Medical Staff directly to the Board of Trustees with or without the prior recommendation of the Medical Executive Committee in accordance with Section 16.1.
+Although the Medical Staff has delegated to the Medical Executive Committee the ability to recommend to the Board of Trustees changes to the Rules or polices in accordance with Section 15.1, adoption or amendment of Medical Staff rules and regulations and/or policies also can be recommended by the voting Medical Staff Members following the same process as described in Section 16.1. with or without the prior recommendation of the Medical Executive Committee.
+Other delegated duties authorities of the Medical Executive Committee may be recalled by voting Medical Staff Members as described in Section 12.3-5.

-ARTICLE II MEMBERSHP
+ARTICLE 2: MEMBERSHP